myst729/Vuelog/userdata/posts/2016/the-so-called-database.md

   - `category`: The path must be `/blog/${category-slug}`.
   - `page`: The path must be `/page/${page-slug}`.
   - `post`: The path must be `/blog/${category-slug}/${year}/${post-slug}`, time should be in the route time format.
-  - `dropdown`: Used for create a sub menu.
+  - `dropdown`: Create a sub menu.
 Must provide a `children` array of navigation links.
+Parent item can be linkable too, depends on whether `path` field is defined or not.
   - `outgoing`: Only used for links outside your site.
 New target will pop up in a new browser window or tab.
 - `pages`: Entries of your pages.
 Must specify the title and slug (markdown file name, **without** extension).
 - `categories`: Entries of your categories.
 Must specify the title and slug (category identifier displayed in URL).